 Pacifica Graduate Institute participates in the U.S. Department of Education's Federal Direct Loan program.
 The Direct Loan program provides students with access to federal Unsubsidized Loans as well as PLUS Loans for graduate and professional students by allowing students to borrow directly from the federal government.
-To learn more about these Federal Direct Loan programs, visit the Federal Student Aid website at https://studentaid.ed.gov or the Pacifica Financial Aid website at https://studentaid.ed.gov or the Pacifica Financial Aid website at https://studentaid.ed.gov or the Pacifica Financial Aid website at https://studentaid.ed.gov or the Pacifica Financial Aid website at https://studentaid.ed.gov or the Pacifica Financial Aid website at https://studentaid.ed.gov or the Pacifica Financial Aid website at https://studentaid.ed.gov or the Pacifica Financial Aid website at https://studentaid.ed.gov or the Pacifica Financial Aid website at https://studentaid.ed.gov or the Pacifica Financial Aid website at https://studentaid.ed.gov or the Pacifica Financial Aid website at https://studentaid.ed.gov or the Pacifica Financial Aid Guide, which is available for download online or in the Financial Aid Office.
+To learn more about these Federal Direct Loan programs, visit the Federal Student Aid website or the Pacifica Financial Aid website.
+You may also learn more about these loan programs in the Pacifica Financial Aid Guide, which is available for download online or in the Financial Aid Office.